-Another factor in South Korea’s success is the no-compromise attitude that families take to funding their children’s education.
-The government itself actually spends the exact average in the OECD (the Organisation for Economic Co-operation and Development).
-We actually spent more here in the UK- 5.2% of our GDP was funnelled into education in 2015, compared to South Korea, who spent 4.7% .
+Another factor in South Korea’s success is families’ no-compromise attitude to funding their children’s education.
+The government spends the same average in the OECD (the Organisation for Economic Co-operation and Development).
+We spent more here in the UK- 5.2% of our GDP was funnelled into education in 2015, compared to South Korea, which spent 4.7% .

-Out of the entire OECD (which has 35 members, mostly Western, but includes Japan and South Korea) the South Korean government actually contributed the least towards higher education costs, at a measly 29.3% of the total, the rest being paid by private sources and tuition fees.
+Out of the entire OECD (which has 35 members, primarily Western, but includes Japan and South Korea), the South Korean government contributed the least towards higher education costs, at a measly 29.3% of the total, the rest being paid by private sources and tuition fees.

-This means that students have to pay highly expensive tuition fees.
+This means that students have to pay costly tuition fees.
 Or, in other words, their parents do!
 This is in addition to the cost of private tuition for high school students, which is a practical necessity for success.

-Parents pay thousands of pounds a year on hagwons, and the average tuition fee is about a quarter of the national average wage.
+Parents pay thousands of pounds a year on hagwons, and the average tuition fee is about a quarter of the average national salary.
 Combined with the fact that only a fraction of Korean students (15%) use loans to cover the cost of their tuition, it’s clear that South Korean parents are keeping the education system afloat!